 Currently, Mr. Ayerbe is a member of Ayerbe Abogados's investment banking practice.
-He also serves as a member of Organización Corona S.A., Corona Industrial S.A.S., Homecenter de Colombia S.A., Banco Colpatria & Mercantil Colpatria's Boards of Directors and as a member of MÁS Equity Partners' investment committee.
+He also serves as a board member of Organización Corona S.A., Corona Industrial S.A.S., Homecenter de Colombia S.A., Banco Colpatria & Mercantil Colpatria's and as a member of MAS Equity Partners' investment committee.